Q: Tell me a bit about yourself and what you do.

 Lifting weights also helps you to increase your bone density.
 This might not be something that you’re concerned about now, but it will be as you age.
 A lack of bone density can be linked to osteoporosis when you get older

-Q: What’s your favourite go-to workout?
+Q: What’s your favorite go-to workout?

-My go-to workout is actually a yoga session, or a training session at a HIIT session at an amazing small group training gym near me at home, or a swim at the best swimming pool in the world in my eyes – icebergs at Bondi.
+My go-to workout is actually a yoga session or a training session at a HIIT session at an amazing small group training gym near me at home, or a swim at the best swimming pool in the world in my eyes – icebergs at Bondi.
 I don’t actually train myself because I find I get too distracted and don’t push myself hard enough.
 Even trainers need trainers!

 Q: What does “Living Well” mean to you?